Camp Fire ignites Butte County housing crisis as thousands have no place to go

 “We’re on the edge of a humanitarian crisis,” he said.
 “We don’t have people sick and dying right now.
 But we have folks living in a very vulnerable position and could become sick and die.’

-Those who will feel the impact of the housing crisis: The evacuees camping out just across the street from Mayer’s office in the Walmart parking lot.
+Those who will feel the impact of the housing crisis the most, the evacuees camping out just across the street from Mayer’s office in the Walmart parking lot.

 “The vision is very important,” Mayer explained to Flanagan.
 “We can take under-utilized houses and house folks like yourself willing to live together like a family.”